openmultiplechoice/openmultiplechoice/docs/development.md

 * [Vagrant](https://www.vagrantup.com/) with VirtualBox or Parallels as provider
 * [Homestead](https://laravel.com/docs/8.x/homestead)
-* Node.js + nvm (https://github.com/nvm-sh/nvm is recommended for the installation)
+* Node.js + nvm (https://brew.sh or https://github.com/nvm-sh/nvm is recommended for the installation)

-## Development environment setup
+## Setting up the environment

 The easiest way to set up a local development environment for OMC is Laravel's [Homestead](https://laravel.com/docs/8.x/homestead) Vagrant